-FTP_ITC.1 Inter-TSI FTP_ITC.1 Inter-TSF confidentiality transmission FTP_ITC.1.1 The TSF SHALL provide communication channels to trusted IT products that are logically distinct from other communication channels (e.g., out-of-band) and provides assured identification of its end points and protection of the channel data from modification or disclosure.
+FTP_ITC.1 Inter-TS F confidentiality transmission FTP_ITC.1.1 The TSF SHALL provide communication channels to trusted IT products that are logically distinct from other communication channels (e.g., out-of-band) and provides assured identification of its end points and protection of the channel data from modification or disclosure.
 FTP_ITC.1.2 The TSF SHALL permit the TSF to initiate communication via the trusted channel.
 FTP_ITC.1.3 The TSF SHALL initiate communication via the trusted channel for secure communication of assertions and user data .
 Hierarchical to: No other components.
 Dependencies: No dependencies.

-FTP_ITC.1 Inter-TS FTP_ITC.1 Inter-TSF confidentiality transmission Application note: This is to protect the transmission between the components of the Verifier, Credential Service Provider, Registration and Local Registration Authorities and other trusted IT products required for TOE operation.
-The TSF SHALL only use TLS 1.2 or higher, or IPsec with IKEv2 (RFC 4301 [9], RFC 7296 [10]) for communication channel to other trusted IT Products.
+Application note: This is to protect the transmission between the components of the Verifier, Credential Service Provider, Registration and Local Registration Authorities and other trusted IT products required for TOE operation.
+The TSF SHALL only use TLS 1.2 or higher, or IPsec with IKEv2 (RFC 4301 11 , RFC 7296 12) for communication channel to other trusted IT Products.